Data Tags

 user_privileges | Track user privileges in addition to type (for example, administrator , early access , normal , guest ) |

-For instance, when tracking upgrade or downgrade events (after a purchase or cancelation), you can update these tags for targeting free vs premium users with different messages.
+For instance, when tracking upgrade or downgrade events (after purchase or cancelation), you can update these tags to target free vs premium users with different messages.

 User Names & Preferences